Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 ## Policy Gradient Methods

 Directly optimize the policy by analytically computing the gradient using the "REINFORCE" or likelihood ratio trick.

+In practice, these techniques using a neural network as an approximator for the policy, and follow an algorithm similar to Policy Iteration.
+They do a "policy evaluation" step where they compute rollouts in the environment to see how the current policy is doing.
+They then update the policy in order to get more of the good rewards it say.

 These algorithms are extremely well suited for learning continuous control tasks such as the MuJoCo simulator.
 They sometimes have worse sample complexity than Q-Learning algorithms as it is difficult to learn off-policy in policy gradient techniques.

 __The Gradient Step__: